When aperture doesn’t control the flash exposure

 The axioms regarding flash photography that get thrown around most often, are:

 - ambient exposure is controlled by shutter speed,

 - flash exposure is controlled by aperture.

-It is essential to understand that with TTL flash, things change a little.
-Actually, things change a lot, since exposure control for manual flash and TTL flash are entirely different.
+It is essential to understand this specific difference between TTL flash and manual flash – it changes things a little.
+Actually, things change a lot, since how the exposure is controlled for manual flash and TTL flash are now entirely different.

-With TTL flash, your camera and flash work together to control /calculate flash exposure .. and then adjust the power the flash emits, to give you (what it deems to be) correct exposure … regardless of your choice of aperture, or your choice of ISO, or the distance of your flash to the subject.
+Restating all this again – with TTL flash, your camera and flash work together to control /calculate flash exposure … and then adjust the power the flash emits, to give you (what it deems to be) correct flash exposure … regardless of your choice of aperture, or your choice of ISO, or the distance of your flash to the subject.
 Of course, these things have to be within reason.
 You have to work within the capabilities of your flash.